Product

 Splunk, IBM QRadar, and LogRhythm are among the best security information and event management platforms today.

 • Splunk: It is known for its AI-powered security and observability solutions.
 Splunk is ideal for large enterprises that require robust log management, threat detection, and integrations.
-The cost of Splunk is hidden from the website, but interested users can get an estimate.
+The cost of Splunk is hidden from the website.

 • IBM QRadar: It offers real-time threat detection, in-depth security analysis, endpoint protection, and a response center for around-the-clock security monitoring.
 IBM hides the pricing details for its QRadar SIEM software.

 • LogRhythm: This self-hosted solution combines log management, threat intelligence, analytics, and automated response features in one platform.
 LogRhythm can streamline security operations and help businesses maintain compliance.
-The pricing of LogRhythm isn't transparent; businesses must contact the vendor for a detailed quote.
+The pricing of LogRhythm isn't transparent.

 11. Identity and Access Management (IAM) Software

-The last type of IT management tool is identity and access management software.
+The last type of IT management tool we’ll cover is identity and access management software.

 As its name suggests, IAM software can control and manage identity access to a company’s IT resources.
 It is designed for organizations that want to ensure secure access to sensitive systems, data, and applications.